HarmlessEvil/Markdown-Editor/README.md

 It didn't support spell check for multiple languages, so I had to add it manually by patchnig the package.
 The code is based on existing Pull Request anyway 🙂.

+## Known problems

+- Scroll between views is not synchronized
+- If I hold enter (or some other key), it may cause some minor UI freezes
+- **(high severity)** Library that parses dictionaries does it veeeery slow.
+Parsing of Russian dictionary takes around 5s!
+  But, unfortunately, I can't figure out, how to solve this.